radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-password-filter.md

 4. Enter a name for the filter and click **Register**.
 A window with additional details about the filter will appear.
 Copy the values of **ID**, **Token**, and **Target Endpoint** shown in this window as you will need the information for a later step.

-   > **Note:** The token is only visible now and will not be accessible once you close this dialog.
+   > [!note] The token is only visible now and will not be accessible once you close this dialog.
 Please copy and store it securely.

    ![New Password Filter Registration Completed dialog](Media/05-password-filter-registration-completed.png)